Scilla: planting, growing, and maintaining

 Scillas find their place in a flowerbed, in naturalized woodland, under deciduous trees or bushes (Forsythia), or in a rockery alongside a multitude of plants that, like them, require little attention.

-Graceful, with their richly coloured flowers, they bloom in the heart of spring with abandon in all natural-inspired gardens without gardeners or weekend gardens, creating fresh scenes in carpets of flowers or delicate foregrounds in borders.
+Graceful, with their richly coloured flowers, they bloom abundantly in the heart of spring in all natural-inspired gardens without gardeners or weekend gardens, creating fresh scenes in carpets of flowers or delicate foregrounds in borders.
 In a vibrant monochrome blue or contrasted against white/blue or blue/yellow combinations.

 The intense blue of the bells of a Scilla bifolia or a Scilla siberica ‘Spring Beauty’ offers a spectacular contrast with white, soft yellow, and green-yellow flowers like those of early Euphorbias, Daffodils, small botanical Tulips, Crocuses, and Snowdrops.
 They form magnificent carpets against a backdrop of Anemone sylvestris, winter Hellebores, or Cyclamen coum.

-Scillas are charming under late foliage perennials like Hostas, Pulmonarias, Corydalis solida, Elf flowers, or low-growing ground covers like bugle plants.
+Scillas are charming under late-flowering perennials like Hostas, Pulmonaria, Corydalis solida, Elf flowers, or low-growing groundcovers like Bugle.

-Their delicate bells make lovely fresh spring bouquets mixed with mini Daffodils and Muscari.
+Their delicate bells make lovely fresh bouquets when mixed with mini Daffodils and Muscari.

 Hyacinth ‘Blue Jacket’, ‘Blue Eyes’, Muscari, Scilla, and Anemone blanda